 For your information, the Cosmetics Directive establishes a prohibition to market in the European Union finished cosmetic products and ingredients included in cosmetic products which were tested on animals for cosmetics purposes (marketing ban) and a prohibition to test finished cosmetic products and cosmetic ingredients on animals (testing ban).
 The marketing ban has applied since 11 March 2013.
 The same provisions are contained in the Cosmetics Regulation, which replaced the Cosmetics Directive on 11 July 2013.

 Although it is mandatory for any cosmetics that are sold in China to be first tested on animals, we do not export to China nor do we conduct animal testing outside of the EU, neither does anybody on our behalf.

 Is Touch of Silver suitable for vegans & vegetarians?

 All Touch Of Silver products are suitable for vegetarians.
 All products are also suitable for vegans EXCEPT the Intensive Conditioner, Conditioning Shine Spray, Firm Hold Hairspray and Intensive Treatment Keratin & Shine Shots which contain wool (by-product of sheep) or silk (by-product of silk worms) derivatives.

 Have you tried any of Pro:Voke’s hair products?
-Let me know in the comments!
+Let me know!